-Explore Your Future is a unique opportunity for youth (grades 7 - 12) and their parents/guardians to explore career options and attend informative breakout sessions.
+Explore Your Future is a FREE event that provides a unique opportunity for youth (grades 7 - 12) and their parents/guardians to explore career options and attend informative breakout sessions.

 Talk with local employers to learn about future career options, community organizations about programs/services that can prepare youth for their careers, and education/training institutions about programs available.